Generalised Scheme of Preferences (GSP)

 - "Everything but Arms" (EBA) arrangement for least developed countries (LDCs), which grants duty-free quota-free access to all products, except for arms and ammunitions.

-With a view to ensure a smooth application of the reformed preferential scheme, the EU issued a number of additional rules and decisions:
+With a view to ensure a smooth application of the new preferences, the EU issued a number of additional rules and decisions:

-- In December 2012, the EU identified a list of products that had become so competitive that they no longer needed GSP support to effectively penetrate the EU market.
+- In December 2012, the EU identified a list of products that had become so competitive that they no longer need support to be successfully exported to the EU.
 These products will no longer receive GSP preferences as from 1 January 2014 until 31 December 2016 when the list will be reviewed.
 This decision, however, does not apply to countries which qualify for GSP+ status in the period concerned (Costa Rica and Ecuador at this stage).

 - In February 2013, the EU released procedural rules on how to treat the applications for the GSP+ arrangementunder the new GSP.